-According to dentist Daniel Balaze of Balaze & Gregg Dentistry, this type of vitamin deficiency often manifests in the mouth "in the form of red, swollen, and irritated gums."
+According to dentist Daniel Balaze of Balaze & Gregg Dentistry, a vitamin C deficiency often manifests in the mouth "in the form of red, swollen, and irritated gums."

 Vitamin D Deficiency Symptoms

 "A deficiency in vitamin D has been associated with many changes in sleep such as fewer sleeping hours and sleep that is less restful and restorative," says Burrell.
 "It has also been linked with increased inflammation of the nose and tonsils, which can lead to sleep apnea and disturbed sleep."

 That's because, as a 2019 study published in Dermatology and Therapy explains, this nutrient is involved in the synthesis of keratin, the protein that makes up hair.

 "Something you may notice is a change in your overall mood—feeling down and tired, or even experiencing signs of depression," notes nutritionist Robert Thomas, co-founder of men's health website Sextopedia.

 The link between your mood and your vitamin D levels exists thanks to serotonin, the so-called happiness hormone.
 As one 2015 study published in The FASEB Journal notes, vitamin D helps maintain adequate serotonin levels in the brain.

 "Vitamin D is involved in many body processes, and when your body is injured, higher amounts of this vitamin are needed for proper recovery," says Thomas.
 "Vitamin D affects and regulates cell growth—so therefore, sufficient levels of the vitamin are crucial for forming new skin."

 Vitamin E Deficiency Symptoms

-Though vitamin E deficiencies are uncommon, they are sometimes seen in people with cystic fibrosis or celiac disease, says Arthur.
+Though vitamin E deficiencies are uncommon, they are sometimes seen in people with cystic fibrosis or celiac disease, says Kristine Arthur, MD, an internist at MemorialCare Medical Group in California.
 And if you're worried you might have one, she says a common symptom to watch out for is "balance problems."